Pekan, Pahang: Public transport

-The rapidKuantan bus route 400 connect Pekan to Kuantan.
+The rapidKuantan bus route 400 connects Pekan to Kuantan.

 Places of interest

 Sultan Abu Bakar Museum

 The Sultan Abu Bakar Museum displays many artefacts which are important in the state's history and the local Malay culture.
 The museum was officially opened by Sultan Ahmad Shah in October 1976.
 It is located in the former residence of the British Resident, which was built in 1929.
 It was acquired by the Sultan of Pahang in 1948 and was renamed Kota Beram Palace.
 In 1965, the Sultan moved his residence to a new palace (the Abu Bakar Palace), where the current Royal Palace is situated.

 The museum was officially opened to the public in October 1976, in conjunction with the birthday celebrations of the Sultan of Pahang.
 The first chairman of the museum was the late YBhg.
 Dato' Haji Mohd Mokhtar bin Haji Daud, and the first director/curator was YBhg.
 Dato' Mohamed Mokhtar bin Haji Abu Bakar.
 The museum expanded its collections of artefacts very actively during this era up to 1997.
 The locals eagerly surrendered and provided as gifts certain unique artefacts to the museum.
 One example of these is a keris (a type of Malay dagger) which was found by a young man in a river about 20 km from the town of Pekan.
 This particular keris drew a lot of attention, coupled with strange stories of its mystical prowess.
 The keris is still on display at the museum.

 The museum has dedicated galleries focusing on water transportation, personal belongings of the late Sultan Abu Bakar and the late Tengku Ampuan Pahang Tengku Afzan.

 As of October 2008, the museum has been undergoing renovations.
 Visitors are advised to call the museum first for more information.